IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-COSMOS.md

 **A:** [IGEL OS automatic Time Zone sync based on geo location detection](https://virtualbrat.com/2023/11/17/igel-os-automatic-time-zone-sync-based-on-geo-location-detection-example-of-how-igel-os-scripting-can-help/)

+**Q:** How to reduce reduce network traffic back to UMS when WIFI roaming?

+**A:** Set `network.interfaces.wirelesslan.device0.roam_refresh_dhcp` to False in the Registry to reduce connections back to the UMS servers.
+Without setting to false as the device travels, it may download profiles and settings from UMS every time it switches WIFI access point.

 -----

 ## FAQ - OS 11 to OS 12 Upgrade